-This article is about the card game which call Baccarat Banque.
+This article is about the card game called Baccarat Banque.

 In Baccarat Chemin de Fer a given bank only continues so long as the banker wins.
 So soon as he loses, it passes to another player.
 In Baccarat Banque the position of banker is much more permanent.
 Three packs of cards are shuffled together.
 (The number is not absolute, sometimes four packs, sometimes two only, being used; but three is the more usual number.)
 The banker (unless he retires either of his own free will or by reason of the exhaustion of his finances) holds office until all these cards have been dealt.